Research use only. Read more

 % of peak

+Percentage of the peptide's high-range research dose (the maintenance level).
 Lower starts produce gentler titration ramps.

 Reference research range: 2502400 mcg per administration.